 Cornell has a rich curriculum in the humanities, arts, and social sciences, enabling every engineering student to obtain a truly liberal education.
 A minimum of six courses (totaling at least 18 credits) is required, and should be chosen with as much care and foresight as courses from technical areas.

-- One course may be chosen from Group 7 (CE).
+No more than two courses may be chosen from Group 7 (CE);

 Courses in this area study human life in particular cultural contexts through interpretive analysis of individual behavior, discourse, and social practice.
 Topics include belief systems (science, medicine, and religion); expressive arts and symbolic behavior (visual arts, performance, poetry, myth, narrative, and ritual); identity (nationality, race, ethnicity, gender, and sexuality); social groups and institutions (family, market, and community); and power and politics (states, colonialism, and inequality).

 Courses in this area interpret continuities and changes--political, social, economic, diplomatic, religious, intellectual, artistic, and scientific--through time.
 The focus may be on groups of people, a specific country or region, an event, a process, or a time period.